east-sussex-county-council/Escc.Umbraco.EditorTools/README.md

 This tool is particularly useful for audit purposes and to quickly find out which pages are expiring and when, which pages will never expire, and which pages have recently expired.

-Developers: This tool also makes use of examine to speed up the generation of the report.
+Developers: This tool also makes use of Examine to speed up the generation of the report.
 It will add 2 fields to your InternalIndex "customIsPublished" and "customExpireDate".

-### Search

-The 'Search' tool takes your search terms and queries the Examine indexes for your Umbraco installation.

-Using the drop down list you can choose to either search for media files or content pages.
-The results are then returned to you in a table which contains the closest results that examine could find.

-Both queries for either media or content allow for multiple search terms and will score the results returned to you.

 ### CSV Export